Wayne State Warrior Vision and Impact Program (VIP)

 Warrior VIP has two components.
 The first is a pre-college program designed to help incoming students get to know the university; build relationships with faculty, staff and other students; and develop skills for college success before they've completed high school.
-Four workshops will be held between February and May of the incoming students' senior year of high school.
+Three workshops will be held between February and April of the incoming students' senior year of high school.
 Most students will choose to participate in all sessions in order to gain the most from the pre-college program.
 However, participation in all sessions is not required to join the learning community.
 The sessions will all take place prior to Frist-year Student Orientation and will not interfere with Orientation dates.
-The 2017 sessions are listed above.
+The 2018 sessions are listed above.

 The second component of Warrior VIP is the learning community, with access to a variety of support and resources:

 - Students will take the FYS (First-Year Seminar) 1010, which supports first-year students' academic and personal development through focused discussions, writings and activities.

 - Each student will be connected with a peer mentor — a junior- or senior-level student who will serve as a knowledgeable guide and role model.

 - Students will make purposeful connections with campus departments such as Career Services for student employment and career development, the Undergraduate Research Opportunities Program, the Academic Success Center and other WSU learning communities.

 - Students will have access to these support services throughout their time at WSU.

 What if a Warrior VIP student is also participating in another learning community?

 Many students are eligible to participate in more than one learning community and choose to do so.
 In these cases, the communities' coordinators work closely together to ensure that the student benefits from membership in both and is not overwhelmed by working to meet requirements.
 For some students, the expectations of an additional learning community provide the customized, coordinated care that proves valuable for their success.

 How will this program impact students' work with an academic advisor?